Phishing Attacks

 • Secure CI/CD pipelines and cloud credentials with hardware keys

-• 320+ in-depth video lessons covering approval exploitation, signature phishing, flash loan attacks, reentrancy, and more.
+• 320+ video lessons covering approval exploitation, signature phishing, flash loan attacks, reentrancy, and related topics.

-• 40+ hands-on exercises where you'll actively exploit and secure real-world smart contracts.
+• 40+ hands-on exercises for exploiting and securing vulnerable contracts.

-• An exclusive 2,000+ member Discord community for mentorship, exclusive alpha, and high-paying audit job opportunities.
+• A 2,000+ member Discord community for technical discussion and peer support.

 Sources and editorial notes